akalmykov/dcw721-contract/README.md

 - derivative NFTs

 "Original" NFTs can be minted only by `minter` specified during contract's initizalization in `InstantiateMsg`.
-Derivative NFTs can be minted by any NFT owner if they own all NFTs
+Derivative NFTs can be minted by any NFT owner if they own all NFTs listed in `DerivativeNft.source_ids`.